 Genepool Productions (Australia)

 Josephine Wright is an multi-award-winning documentary filmmaker with experience as a producer, line producer, field producer, development producer across many genres including science, wildlife, history and contemporary factual programs.
-Jo joined Genepool Productions in March 2013.
-Her past credits include line producer for Vaccines–Calling the Shots (PBS NOVA), line producer/field producer for Uranium - Twisting the Dragon’s Tail (PBS, SBS, ZDF Arte), line producer Kangaroo Mob (ABC, YLE, RTBF, SVT), line producer for Australia’s Great Floods (NGT), and producer for Queen of the Desert (ABC).
+Jo has been with Genepool Productions since 2013, her credits include producer of the multi-award-winning documentary Queen of the Desert (ABC), line producer/field producer for Uranium - Twisting the Dragon’s Tail (PBS, SBS, ZDF Arte), line producer Vaccines—Calling the Shots (PBS NOVA), Kangaroo Mob (ABC, YLE, RTBF, SVT), Australia’s Great Floods (NGT), Possum Wars (ABC, SVT) and development producer for Devil Island (ABC, ITV, FRANCE TELEVISION, NGTI), Charles Beans Great War (Foxtel, NGTI).

 As Vice President of Multiplatform Marketing and Content at PBS, Don Wilcox leverages traditional and emerging channels to promote PBS content and engage audiences through the development of unified, cross-platform strategies and content experiences.
 Having joined PBS in 2014, Wilcox oversees general audience marketing and brand strategy across all platforms, as well as PBS.org, social media and the acclaimed YouTube network PBS Digital Studios.